maplibre/maplibre-rs/docs/src/rfc/0000-refactor-input.md

 One paragraph explanation of the feature.

+Refract the input modules:
+Define and document the function of the default input-controller, equaly to the input UI of maplibre-gl-js (Issue #186) Implement an event loop.
+Consider, in maplibre-gl-js the loop is part of the map-camera.
+(Issue #91) Check, if/what variations of winit, we need.
+Refract the splitting of the input controller functionality in modules/source-codes, may be like maplibre-gl-js (Issue #91) Sepatate the input-controller in an extra Rust module/crate (Issue #185)

 # Motivation

 [motivation]: #motivation

 Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

+The input module, which handles key presses and other inputs is quite cluttered.
+That means that, the logic in order to update the libraries state is quite complicated.

 # Guide-level explanation